hyoungkyeu8359/online-resume/README.md

 ### 1. Create a new repository on GitHub

-GitHub Pages allows use to host a resume as a static website for free (but only one per user).
-Andrew Etter recommend the read to make a static website because:
+GitHub Pages allows use to host a resume as a static website for free (but only one per account).
+Andrew Etter recommends to make a static website:

 > I love their speed, simplicity, portability, and security.
 You can host static websites practically anywhere, including Amazon S3 and GitHub Pages.
 They have no server-side application dependencies, no databases, and nothing to install, so migrating the entire site is as easy as moving a directory.

+In general, static websites are fast.
+It does not consume hardware resources because no content is generated dynamically.
+When you need to make a change on your resume, simply edit and update it to your repository.
+Any update you make will be reflecetd in a blink of an eye.

 Let's create a new repository for your resume.